Seeing Radio: From Zero RF Priors to Explainable Modulation Recognition with Vision Language Models: Introduction

 However, despite all this progress in Telecom LLMs, currently their integration into telecom networks is largely text-centric.
-Hence, this prevents the exploitation of such powerful tools in more advanced network tasks that require that an LLM can process and generate different kind of data modalities, including radio frequency (RF) signals, images, spectrograms, or acoustic signals, among others.
+Hence, this prevents the exploitation of such powerful tools in more advanced network tasks that require that an LLM can process and generate different kind of data modalities, including radio frequency (RF) signals, images, or acoustic signals, among others.
 It is worthy to note that future networks will not be only conversation- and reasoning-dependent, but they will also enjoy advanced RF perception capabilities.

-Having said that, no existing vision language model (VLM) has been explicitly designed with spectrum intelligence, i.e., with capabilities to interpret or classify RF signal patterns.
-In telecom networks, such ability underpins a wide range of critical functions, including automatic modulation classification (AMC), interference detection, spectrum sensing, and signal quality analysis.
-These tasks are essential for dynamic spectrum access, cognitive radio, and autonomous network optimization, where understanding the underlying signal patterns enables adaptive communication.
+Existing machine learning-driven RF intelligence is dominated by narrow, task-specific models for tasks such as automatic modulation classification (AMC), channel estimation, beam selection, interference identification, and spectrum sensing.
+These models are typically trained on small, heterogeneous datasets under controlled assumptions about channels, hardware impairments, and traffic patterns.
+While such designs can achieve high accuracy within their training distributions, they often rely on separate task-specific architectures and datasets, require substantial expert-labeled data, generalize poorly across varying SNRs and deployment conditions, and provide limited interpretability or interaction beyond a single hard prediction.

-Traditional AMC models rely on domain-specific deep networks, which are trained on IQ samples or spectrograms~\cite{liu2017amc}, but they often fail to generalize to unseen modulations and lack interpretability.
-On the other hand, VLMs have so far shown exceptional generalizability and multimodal-based reasoning capabilities, e.g., in audio spectrogram recognition \cite{dixit2024vision}.
-Hence, the aim of our work is to explore the if RF understanding and perception can be directly linked to VLMs without redesigning model architectures or training them from scratch.
+At the same time, modern vision--language models (VLMs) have demonstrated remarkable cross-domain generalization and multimodal reasoning abilities, for example when operating on audio spectrograms~\cite{dixit2024vision}.
+Yet, to date, no VLM has been explicitly enabled with \emph{spectrum intelligence}, i.e., the ability to interpret or classify RF signal patterns that underpin key functions such as AMC, interference detection and spectrum sensing, all of which are crucial for dynamic spectrum access, cognitive radio, and autonomous network optimization.
+This gap motivates our central question: can we leverage off-the-shelf VLMs to acquire RF understanding and perception by working purely in the visual domain, without redesigning architectures or training from scratch?